The BEST Marinated Pork Loin

 Slice and Serve

-This is a fantastic recipe for any time of year, but during summer, the last thing you probably want to do is turn on the oven, so I’m including instructions for grilling as well.
+This pork roast marinade recipe is fantastic for any time of year, but during summer, the last thing you probably want to do is turn on the oven, so I’m including instructions for grilling as well.

 - Tent the loin and let it rest for at least 10 minutes.